neuschs/Pallas-Ethernet-Adapter/README.md

 # License
+The Logo - the Pallas Cat - may not be redistributed, made public elsewhere or modified and is property of the author.

-This documentation describes Open Hardware and is licensed under the CERN OHL v.1.2.
+This describes Open Hardware and is licensed under the CERN OHL v.1.2.

-You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2. (http://ohwr.org/cernohl).
-This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+You may redistribute and modify this under the terms of the CERN OHL v.1.2. (http://ohwr.org/cernohl).
+This is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN OHL v.1.2 for applicable conditions.